marsdrums/test-tutorial/visual-quality/index.md

 - update velocity: $\vec{v}(t + \Delta t) = \vec{v}(t) + \vec{a} \cdot \Delta t$
 - update position: $\vec{x}(t + \Delta t) = \vec{x}(t) + \vec{v}(t + \Delta t) \cdot \Delta t$

-These steps allow you to iteratively compute an object’s position and velocity at each time step, based on the applied force in the discrete time domain.
+These steps allow you to iteratively compute an object’s position and velocity at each time step based on the applied force in the discrete time domain.

 When forces are applied to one or more objects in this way, movement becomes an emergent property, naturally incorporating acceleration and deceleration as it simulates physical behavior.

 This approach to animation is especially useful in particle systems.
 In these systems, a group of $N$ bodies (each with mass) is influenced by one or more forces.
-The video below demonstrates a simple particle system driven by physically-plausible attractors.
+The video below demonstrates a simple particle system driven by physically plausible attractors.

 ![](./images/visual-quality_075.gif)